binnichtaktiv/iPA-Edit/README.md

   -e              .deb to .iPA (only works if the .deb has a Payload folder, for example Kodi) -k              keep source iPA/deb
 ```
-If you have suggestions for what else I could add then create an issue or <a href="https://binnichtaktiv.github.io/contact" target="_blank">contact me</a>.
+If you have suggestions for what else I could add then create an issue or [contact me](https://binnichtaktiv.github.io/contact)